 6.Make it Easy to Spell and Pronounce

 When it comes time to share your blog with others, as anyone with an unusual personal name can attest, it makes things much simpler to have a name that can be easily spelled and pronounced.
-Best to keep it short as well!
+It’s also best to keep it short as well!

 7.Don’t Use Hyphens

 Many people associate sites with hyphens as spammers.
 They’re also more likely to be mis-typed, and people often will leave out the hyphen altogether and end up on a competitor’s website.
-(And some don’t even know what a hyphen is.)
+(And there’ll always be some don’t know what a hyphen is.)

 8.Use a Reliable Registrar